-That said we expect any potential rise in credit losses to be contained relative to the bank's balance sheet buffers and prudent underwriting standard.
+We believe that ANZNZ is well-positioned to manage these lingering risks given its conservative underwriting standards.
 For example, limits on high LTV mortgage lending that have been in place since October 2013 have helped mitigate risks in the housing market.
-As of 30 March 2024, ANZNZ's proportion of lending at LTVs above 80% was just 6.8%.
+As of 30 September 2024, ANZNZ's proportion of lending at LTVs above 80% was just 7.2%.

 Alongside the LTV restrictions, which aim to reduce the severity of losses in a housing downturn, the RBNZ's DTI restrictions target the probability of default on a bank's loans.
-Banks have been given 12 months to prepare for the new DTI rules, which limit a bank's residential property lending to investors, with a DTI ratio over 7, to 20% of new investor lending, and loans to owner-occupiers, with a DTI ratio over 6, to 20% of new owner-occupied lending.
+The rules limit a bank's residential property lending to investors, with a DTI ratio over 7, to 20% of new investor lending, and loans to owner-occupiers, with a DTI ratio over 6, to 20% of new owner-occupied lending.